alecstein/ergsim/README.md

 ### How to

-`python3 sim.py` will produce a histogram for the velocity distribution functions.
-Edit the script to change the parameters.

-`sim.zig` does the same thing only faster.
-It will need to be compiled.
 If you don't have zig installed, do  `brew install zig`.
 If you don't have brew installed, install it.

 Then do:

-`zig build-exe sim.zig -O ReleaseFast`
+`zig build`

 This will run the simulation but won't output anything.
 It's just a skeleton for producing outputs and can be modified as you need.

-To make a movie, run `sim_mov.zig` and then paste the output file's name into `movie.py`.
-You may need to adjust the histogram settings to get a nice view.
+`./zig-out/bin/ergsim <number-of-particles> <time>`

+will run the simulation.

+I wrote some python code (not included) to make some histograms.
+These are with particle gravity turned off:

 https://github.com/alecstein/phys/assets/16236421/cc232826-662c-405e-bda4-f017c42fab71